 Won’t DC Over-Sizing Destroy My Inverter?

 In general, inverters are limited by voltage and current, not by total power.
 These limits often allow substantial room for DC over-sizing.
 In fact, some inverter manufacturers specifically allow or even encourage DC over-sizing.
-Enphase is a good example of this.
-Likewise, SolarEdge allows over-sizing up to 100% depending on the model.
+For example, some SMA allow up to 100% over-sizing.
 If in doubt, check the inverter datasheet.

 Even if DC over-sizing is safe and allowable, it still makes your inverter work harder.
 This could have some impact on inverter lifespan.
 On the other hand, quality is key to inverter lifespan.
 If your inverter comes from a good brand then it should last many years, DC over-sizing or not.
 Second-tier inverters are much more likely to give trouble, and DC over-sizing will only make this problem worse.